mongock/mongock/community/CONTRIBUTING.md

 > **Note:** Please don't file an issue to ask a question.

 We have an official [FAQ page](FAQ.md) where your question may be already answered.
-Otherwise an email to [dev@cloudyrock][dev_email]  will be the fastest way to get tour question resolved.
+Otherwise an email to [dev@cloudyrock][dev_email]  will be the fastest way to get your question resolved.

 ## Mongock project packages
 Mongock project contains 2 main areas.